remoteintech/remote-jobs/company-profiles/gojob.md

 ## Remote status

 Our team is divided betweeen full remote and no-remote developers.

-Some of us work in the Aix-en-provence offices, and some of us, from anywhere they see fit to.
-We refund housing and transport fees in case you need to be present on the offices for special event.
+Some of us work in the Aix-en-provence offices, and some of us, from anywhere they see fit to (within France).
+We refund lodging and transport fees in case you need to be present in the office for a special event.

 ## Region